 However, you can also use Kali as a live OS like other standard Linux distributions and boot it on the fly using a CD, DVD, or USB flash drive.
 It has been a huge success for the developers and was downloaded more than 100,000 times during its first week of release.
 The developers are actively working on this OS and roll out new features pretty often.

 2. Target Audience

-Kali offers a fully functional desktop build that can be used by anyone.
+Kali offers a fully functional desktop build that anyone can use.
 However, it’s especially aimed at professionals who are actively working in the information security industry.
 Although it can be easily used by home users, our editors recommend against this since most of the tools that come with it require escalated privileges.
-And it’s generally considered to be a bad idea to operate your machine as the root user unless you clearly know exactly what you are doing.
+It’s generally considered a bad idea to operate your machine as the root user unless you clearly know exactly what you are doing.

 You can install the Kali OS in any traditional x86, x86-64, and ARM platforms.
 It is an open-source distribution that offers ready-made ISO images alongside images for VMware and ARM-based devices.
-However, you should always download the required images from the official sources and verify the SHA256 checksums for making sure the image wasn’t tampered with.
+However, you should always download the required images from the official sources and verify the SHA256 checksums to ensure the image wasn’t tampered with.
 Beginners often make the mistake of downloading the ISO from third-party sources and make their system vulnerable.